Table of Content

 What is location-based advertising (LBA)?

-What is LBA and why is it so effective in tapping the potential customers?
+What exactly is LBA and why is it effective in reaching potential customers?

-LBA lets marketers send across your marketing message to prospects and customers when they are within a certain geographic distance.
-Businesses can actually tailor their messages based on the retail location, routes, weather, and of course, behavioral patterns of their local customers.
+LBA lets marketers send across marketing messages to prospects when they are within a certain geographic distance.
+Businesses can tailor their messages based on the retail location, routes, weather, and of course, behavioral patterns of their local customers.

 Since LBA works based on the knowledge of the customer’s location and their behavior, they are able to tap into their habits and shopping patterns more effectively.
 Creating offers and advertisements that make sense to the local customers and relate with them is very valuable in encouraging them to visit.

-In a way, LBA is a personalized and targeted form of digital advertising with context being the geo location of that person or the advertising business.
+In a way, LBA is a personalized and targeted form of digital advertising with the context being the geo-location of that person or the advertising business.

 Imagine receiving an LBA-centric ad on your mobile phone that talks about this great clothing brand sale that’s running in an outlet just a block away from you.
 Making a visit to the store would be hard to resist, right?
 Especially, when you’re nearby!

 “The State of Location-Tracking Mobile Apps in 2019” report shows that 96% of the surveyed adults (727) have seen an ad that references their location.